Record-setting $2.04 billion Powerball jackpot winner finally identified

 “Clearly Edwin Castro shares in our love for California’s schools on this Valentine’s Day, couldn’t be more fitting,” California Lotto spokeswoman Carolyn Becker said.

-In November, the Powerball jackpot reached the record-setting amount after 41 consecutive drawings without a jackpot winner.
+In November, the Powerball jackpot reached a record-setting amount after 41 consecutive drawings without a jackpot winner.

 The winning ticket was purchased at Joe’s Service Center in Altadena.
 The store’s owner, Joe Chahayed, received a $1 million prize for selling the ticket, lottery officials said.